bnbinder/HuggingFace-Caveman-Talk/README.md

+### YOU NEED A GPU OR A BIG PHAT CPU!!!
+I DONT MAKE THE RULES!!!!

 venvs are optional, but highly recommended just in general
 <br>
 To create your virtual enviornment, open the terminal in your repository folder and enter